tjdelgado/whats-in-my-fridge/docs/wimf-tech-notes.md

 3. If you need to re-init the db, try
     `flask --app wimf init-db`

+4. To migrate the db to a newer version:

+    `flask --app wimf migrate-db`
 # Other commonly used commands

 1. To run unit tests, first cd into the root directory of the project (not /wimf) and run: